 - ¾ cup sesame seeds

-- Add the sugar and yeast to the warm water, mix and keep aside for 3 minutes.
+- In a bowl, add the sugar, yeast, and warm water, mix and keep aside for 3 minutes.

 - To make medium size simit, form 4 equal size balls from the dough.

-- Preheat oven to 200C/400F.
-Bake the simit for 15 minutes on the middle rack.
+- Preheat the oven to 200C/400F.
+Bake the simit for 15 minutes on the middle shelf of the oven.